-- Outbreak of meningitis, norovirus or other serious illness
+- · Outbreak of meningitis, norovirus or other serious illness

-- · Approaching serious weather
+- Approaching serious weather

 - Earthquake

 - Gas leak

 - Terrorist incident

 - Armed intruder

 - Bomb threat

 - Civil Unrest

 - Explosion

-An alert will be distributed via LiveSafe application when it is deemed that a timely warning or notification of an emergency situation is necessary.
+An alert will be distributed via the LiveSafe App when it is deemed that a timely warning or notification of an emergency situation is necessary.
 The system will not be used to distribute advertising or any other unsolicited content.
 Subscribers will pay no fees for the service other than the regular fees associated with text-messaging services.
-To register, visit https://www.holyfamily.edu/about/administrative-services/campus-safety-security.
+To register, visit the Campus SAfety and Security website.

-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, Public Safety may also post a notice on the campuswide electronic bulletin boards and the homepage of the Holy Family University website, providing the university community with more immediate notification.
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, Public Safety may also post a notice on the campus-wide electronic bulletin boards and the homepage of the Holy Family University website, providing the university community with more immediate notification.
 The Alert also provides safety tips, suggestions on how to handle situations, and action steps to take.